Chester Zoo: Layout and facilities

 The zoo is bisected by a public bridleway, Flag Lane (formerly the Millennium Cycle Path).
 For many years, a single bridge (now called Elephants' Bridge), drivable by zoo vehicles and powered wheelchairs, near the elephant exhibit was the only crossing place within the grounds.
 A second crossing, passable by pedestrians and mobility scooters, called Bats' Bridge, opened in April 2008 near the Twilight Zone (now called Fruit Bat Forest), has improved the ability of visitors to circulate.
 The opening of the new bridge also meant that visitors are now able to view on foot animals that were previously visible only from the monorail, as well as panoramic views of the zoo itself.

 For a long time, the public entrance was at the east end off Caughall Road.
 In the summer of 1995, the public entrance moved to the north side with dedicated access off the A41 Chester By-Pass.
 A brown sign which gave visitors directions to the new entrance was installed at the junction of the former entrance, and curiously, it remained there until the 2010s.
 Thus, the zoo is entered in the 'newer' part west of Flag Lane, near the elephants, and the old car parks at the east end are being built over with service, admin and educational buildings.
 The new entrance was re-modelled in 2012 to commemorate the Queen's Diamond Jubilee.
 The zoo owns land outside the public area, and uses that land to grow food for its herbivorous animals.

 Chester's catering facilities include Bembé Kitchen (formerly the Tsavo Café) near the main entrance which opened in 2006 to replace the former Oasis Café (formerly Mpila Snack Bar until the early 1980s).
 June's Pavilion (formerly the Jubilee Café and latterly the Ark Restaurant) is on the west of the zoo and Manado Street Kitchen is found on Sulawesi in the Islands exhibit.
 The Oakfield is a restaurant in a Victorian mansion house near the lion enclosure, and along with the Acorn Bar, are both used for private functions as well as catering to zoo visitors.
 There are three locations for food and drink in the Heart of Africa exhibit, including Pamoja Village.

 There are children's play areas, shops, kiosks and several picnic lawns around the zoo.
 A second pedestrian entrance is located in the southeast corner of the zoo behind Oakfield House.

 In 2025, the zoo was divided into colour zones to ease navigating the expansive site.
 The Yellow Zone includes the zoo's elephants, monkeys, bats and spectacled bears.
 The Pink Zone includes the Islands exhibit, housing animals such as southern cassowaries, Sumatran tigers and binturongs.
-The Orange Zone includes the Heart of Africa exhibit, housing eastern black rhinos, meerkats and flamingos.
+The Orange Zone includes the Heart of Africa exhibit, housing eastern black rhinoceros, meerkats and flamingos.
 The Green Zone includes The Spirit of the Jaguar exhibit, as well as chimpanzees, aye-ayes, okapis and sloths.
 The Blue Zone includes the Dragons in Danger habitat, Himalayas and Madagascar, featuring animals such as lemurs, snow leopards and Komodo dragons.